D3lyth/milestone-project-1/README.md

 The fonts used for the website are listed below, and are all from Google Fonts.

-Allura is a Google Font that was chosen as the Logo font for the School with cursive being the fallback font.
+Freehand is a Google Font that was chosen as the Logo font for the School with cursive being the fallback font.

 Princess Sofia is a Google Font that was chosen as a cursive text to give the main headings and titles of the site an old-fashioned, handwritten look to tie in with the Harry Potter theme.